Mayan civilisation was centred around Mayan cities which were independent entities located in different parts of Mesoamerica.

 Mayan cities evolved from smaller towns and villages in Mesoamerica which had started coming into being by 1000 B.C.

-By 500 B.C. many Mayan cities had come into being and some of these cities became the centres of different Mayan kingdoms.
+By 500 B.C. many Mayan cities had come into being and some of these cities became the centers of different Mayan kingdoms.
 Among the most notable Mayan cities were El Mirador, Tikal, Caracol and later, Chichen Itza.

 Few of these Mayan cities exist today and most of them had much influence or power in the region when the Spaniards invaded Mesoamerica in the 16th century.